fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 It is desirable not to calculate all of them, in order to accelerate the algorithm.
 However, while they are negligible on their own, the amount of such $q_{ij}$ is too high to discount all.

 ![The quadtree structure shown on the left side is used by the Barnes-Hut algorithm to group data points as shown on the right side.
 Distances from the starting point, the x mark, can be calculated faster this way.
-The graphic is taken from  [@Barnes1986], figure 1.](figures/chapter2/barnes_hut.png){#fig:barnes_hut short-caption="Tree structure used by the Barnes-Hut algorithm."  width="60%"}
+The graphic is taken from  [@Barnes1986], Figure 1.](figures/chapter2/barnes_hut.png){#fig:barnes_hut short-caption="Tree structure used by the Barnes-Hut algorithm."  width="60%"}

 Therefore, t-SNE utilizes the Barnes-Hut algorithm [@Barnes1986].
 It creates a spatial tree, e.g. a quad tree for two dimensional space, and uses it to summarize distances between data points that are far apart.